stacks-network/docs/_browser/ids-introduction.md

 # Get and use a Blockstack ID
 {:.no_toc}

-Through the Blockstack browser you can create an identity.
+Through the Blockstack Browser you can create an identity.
 Your identity is a point of contact as you interact with others through DApps.
 Others may be individual users or companies or software.
 Unless you allow it, none of these others have access to anything other than your identity label, for example `moxiegirl.id.blockstack`.
-To learn more about you, others must ask and you can choose to share -- or not.
+Typically, others must ask to learn more about you, and you can choose to share &ndash; or not.

 This document explains one type of identity, the Blockstack ID.
 You learn how to create them, as well as when and how to restore them.
 It contains the following sections: